realmjoin/realmjoin-docs/realmjoin-client/anydesk-integration/customer-tasks.md

 # Customer Tasks

-If you are interested in AnyDesk send a request to [glueckkanja-gab](mailto:support@glueckkanja-gab.com).
+If you are interested in AnyDesk send a request to [glueckkanja-gab (GKGAB)](mailto:support@glueckkanja-gab.com).
 They will send you two different URLs:

 * A user client URL
 * A supporter client URL